raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 This example uses search patterns that match vivid, but when developing a new pipeline handler, you should change this value to suit your device identifier.

-Replace the contents of the ``PipelineHandlerVivid::match`` method with the
+Replace the contents of the ``PipelineHandlerVivid::match`` function with the
 following:

 .. code-block:: cpp